Sorinace/php-hackathon-2021/README.md

 In this section, please let us know what is your opinion about this experience and how we can improve it:

 1. Have you ever been involved in a similar experience?
 If so, how was this one different?
-- no
+- no, some "pool" feelings maybe
 2. Do you think this type of selection process is suitable for you?
 - maybe, is not my dear one
 3. What's your opinion about the complexity of the requirements?
 - fair enough
 4. What did you enjoy the most?
--
+- Was a very interisting experience!
+I don't know if I enjoy but for sure I learn a lot (not only PHP)
 5. What was the most challenging part of this anti hackathon?
-- I didn't know the PHP frameworks, and was the bigest mistake
+- I didn't know the PHP frameworks, and this was dificult
 6. Do you think the time limit was suitable for the requirements?
-- not for "clean code", anyway for the JUNIOR is to much
+- not for "clean code", anyway for me never stop "cleaning"
 7. Did you find the resources you were sent on your email useful?
-- yes
+- yes, was very good
 8. Is there anything you would like to improve to your current implementation?
--
+- I will start over, and of coure are improvments:
 9. What would you change regarding this anti hackathon?
+- I would like to try it on JS and MongoDB ...